iterative/dvc.org/static/docs/commands-reference/commit.md

   backward through the pipeline from the named target(s).
 This means DVC will not commit files referenced later in the pipeline than the named target(s).

-- `-R`, `--recursive` - determines the files to commit cache- by searching the named directory/targets, and its subdirectories, for DVC-files for which to commit data.
-The `targets` value is expected to be a directory path or a file
+- `-R`, `--recursive` - determines the files to commit by searching the named directory/targets, and its subdirectories, for DVC-files for which to commit data.
+The `targets` value is expected to be a directory path or a file.

 - `-f`, `--force` - commit data even if checksums for dependencies or outputs did not change.